Norah-code/VekuMeku-Robot/README.md

 What should matter most is, Is a computer able to provide the some or atleast some theraputic support to a troubled human being?
 Can a Computer understand understand and relate and advice?

-In this prototype I attempt to create a brain
+In this prototype I attempt to create a brain, or atleast the mere logic of a sane person's mind using Natural Lamguage Processing and many others resorces I could find at my aid

 ### Prototype Video
 For the prototype Video please follow this link https://youtu.be/rPzyUxIMFcU